gulzar1996/auto-like-my-gf-insta-pic/README.md

  - You are like me.
 You don't have time to check social media and you want to give attention to someone so that she notices you.
  - You are in a relationship.
 Your girlfriend is constantly nagging you for not being the 'first-one' to like her Instagram pics.

- How it works ?
+ How does it work?
 ================
- This script runs Instagram API every 15mins (Crone Job) and checks for any new Instagram post for a paticular `user_id`.
+ This script runs Instagram API every 15mins (Cron Job) and checks for any new Instagram post for a paticular `user_id`.
 If a new a post is found it likes the post and sends a notification to your configured Slack channel using Slack Webhooks.

 Installation
 ===============